ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 ```
 {: .pre}

 The parameters `name`, `target`, `resource_group`, and `resource_plan_id` are all required, and `backup_id` is the backup that you want to restore.
 The `target` is the region where you want the new deployment to be located, which can be a different region from the source deployment.
-Cross-region restores are supported, except for restoring into or out of the `eu-de` region.
+Cross region restores are supported, except for restoring into or out of the `eu-de` region.

 If you need to adjust resources or use a Key Protect key, add any of the optional parameters `key_protect_key`, `members_disk_allocation_mb`, `members_memory_allocation_mb`, and `members_cpu_allocation_count`, and their preferred values to the body of the request.